Dantdmnl/Share_Manager/GDPR-COMPLIANCE.md

   - Multiple entries keyed by Username; each contains a DPAPI-encrypted password
   - Passwords are never stored in plaintext
   - Supports different credentials for different shares
-- **Logs** (Share_Manager.log)
+- **Logs** (Share_Manager.log & Share_Manager.events.jsonl)
-  - Operational messages (e.g., mapping success/failure, function calls)
+  - **Text Log (Share_Manager.log)**: Human-readable operational messages (e.g., mapping success/failure, function calls)
-  - No passwords are logged; usernames minimized where possible
-  - Automatic rotation when logs become large
+  - **Structured Events (Share_Manager.events.jsonl)**: Machine-readable JSON Lines format with timestamps, severity levels (DEBUG/INFO/WARN/ERROR), categories, session IDs, and correlation IDs for analysis
+  - **No personal data**: Usernames are NOT logged in either format to minimize personal data exposure
+  - **No passwords**: Passwords are never stored or logged in any form
+  - **Automatic rotation**: Both logs rotate when reaching 30 days age or 5MB size
+  - **Data minimization**: Error messages omit usernames and include only technical diagnostics
+  - **Session tracking**: Each app launch gets a unique session ID for correlation without personal identifiers

 ## Where data is stored (local only)